xtendui/xtendui/src/gatsby/markdown/components/toggle/other.md

 ##Link

 You can have links that triggers after toggle.
-Remember to use `autodisable: false`.
+Remember to use `autoDisable: false`.

 If the toggle is on <code>"on": "mouseenter"</code> or <code>"on": "mousehover"</code> the link gets activated on the second touch event on touch devices.